ngnnah/readydemo-2025-06-06-prompt-protocol/tasks/prd-ai-workflow-demo.md

 5. **Key Messaging Points**:
    1. AI as a companion/assistant/mentor, not just a tool
-   2. "You get out what you put in" - importance of proper prompting
+   2. "You get out what you put in" - importance of proper prompting, meta-prompting techniques
-   3. Structure leads to better results - less guesswork, better outputs
+   3. Structure leads to better results - less guesswork, better outputs.
+Embrace: Vibe coding for serious adults.
    4. Using the right tool for the right job
-   5. The importance of evaluation in AI workflows

 ## Non-Goals (Out of Scope)
 1. Deep technical explanations of how AI models work